litaio/lita/README.md

 * `send_message(string, as: user)` - Sends the given string to the robot.
 * `send_command(string, as: user)` - Sends the given string to the robot, prefixing it with the robot's mention name.

+## History

+For a history of releases, see the [Releases](https://github.com/jimmycuadra/lita/releases) page.

 ## License

 [MIT](http://opensource.org/licenses/MIT)